-- 44% of the student population is currently in the younger grades, from Early Learning to grade 3.
-This will create a large group moving through our school system and we anticipate enrollment will increase as the trend continues. - Alberta Health birth rate statistics for the region over the last 4 years have averaged 100 births per month or 1,200 per year.
-This supports the current enrollment projections for the next 4 years in Kindergarten.
+- 43% of the student population is currently in the younger grades, from Early Learning to grade 3.
+This will create a large group moving through our school system increasing. - Alberta Health birth rate statistics, recorded below the enrollment by school, for the region over the last 4-5 years have averaged 100 births per month or 1,200 per year.
+This supports the continued growth in enrollment.